trailofbits/polytracker/docs/tdag.md

   uint64_t sink_mapping_size;
 };
 ```
-Each offset is relative to file (or memory mapping) start.
+Each offset is relative to the start of the file.

 ### FDMappingHdr
 At `fd_mapping_offset` there is an array of `FDMappingHdr` structures.
 Length of the array is given by  `fd_mapping_count`.